Mallard Pointe Project

 Is this an affordable housing development?

 Don’t be fooled by the developer’s sales pitches!
 In its May 24, 2022 application submittal, the developer provided only four below-market-rate units—one “very low-income” unit (2-bedrooms) and three “low-income” units (one with one bedroom and two with two bedrooms).
 This means that of the total 42 new units included at the time in the project, only four qualified as “affordable.”
 In its June 23, 2022 “completeness review letter,” the City stated: “The proposed very low-income unit equals only two percent of the total number of units and is insufficient to establish eligibility for a density bonus; three very low-income units would be required.
 Similarly, the four lower income units provided (total of very low- and low-income units) is less than 10 percent of the “total units,” as defined by the statute; five lower income units are required to be eligible for a density bonus.
 Accordingly, the project as proposed is not eligible for the requested waivers and concessions, and they cannot be approved by the City.”
 In response to the City’s June 23 letter the developer, by letter dated July 15, advised that it was not going to add a fifth lower income unit, but was instead going to remove two accessory dwelling units (ADUs) from the project (thereby reducing the project from 42 to 40 units).
 The developer did this in an effort to achieve the 10% threshold needed to establish eligibility for the requested waivers and concessions.
-The City has not yet responded to the developer’s July 15 letter, and may hold off doing so for up to 60 days.

 Bottom line: One thing is clear.
 The developer has been, and continues to be, unwilling to provide any more than the bare minimum number of below-market-rate units absolutely necessary to gain benefits under state law.